dk14/wolfram-mega/docs/dsl.md

 ```
 In runtime - pay1's association becomes erased and therefore ambiguous.

-One pay per observation enforces following form to be valid exclusively:
+One pay per observation enforces following form to be valid exclusively
 ```ts
 if (outcome1) {
     pay1